gatling/gatling/src/sphinx/realtime_monitoring/index.rst

       #rootPathPrefix = "gatling" # The common prefix of all metrics sent to Graphite
       #bufferSize = 8192          # GraphiteDataWriter's internal data buffer size, in bytes
       #writeInterval = 1          # GraphiteDataWriter's write interval, in seconds
     }
+    statsd {
+      light = false       # only send the all* stats host = "localhost"  # The host where the statsd server is located port = 8125         # The port to which the statsd server listens to (8125 is the default) protocol = "udp"    # The protocol used to send data to statsd (currently supported : "tcp", "udp") }
   }